19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (3) The duty under this section to preserve records may be discharged by the preservation of the information contained therein by such means as the Comptroller may approve.

+(3AA) Without affecting subsection (3), the Comptroller may direct in writing any taxable person to keep or preserve, or both keep and preserve, by any electronic means specified in the direction, any records under subsection (1) or (1A) of the taxable person as the Minister may prescribe; and the taxable person must comply with the direction.

+[Act 37 of 2017 wef 01/01/2018]

-(3A) Where the information is so preserved, a copy of any document forming part of the records shall, subject to subsections (4) and (5), be admissible in evidence in any proceedings, whether civil or criminal, to the same extent as the records themselves.
+(3A) Where the information is preserved in accordance with subsection (3) or (3AA), a copy of any document forming part of the records shall, subject to subsections (4) and (5), be admissible in evidence in any proceedings, whether civil or criminal, to the same extent as the records themselves.

+[Act 37 of 2017 wef 01/01/2018]

 (4) The Comptroller may, as a condition of approving under subsection (3) any means of preserving information contained in any records, impose such reasonable requirements as appear to him necessary for securing that the information will be as readily available to him as if the records themselves had been preserved.